Donald Pleasence: Books

 Pleasence was the author of the children's book Scouse the Mouse (1977) (London: New English Library), which was animated by Canadian animator/film director Gerald Potterton (a friend of the actor, who directed him in the Canadian film The Rainbow Boys (1973), retitled The Rainbow Gang for VHS release in the United States) and also adapted into a children's recording (Polydor Records, 1977) with Ringo Starr voicing the book's title character, Scouse the Mouse.

 In his book British Film Character Actors (1982), Terence Pettigrew describes Pleasence as "a potent combination of eyes and voice.
 The eyes are mournful but they can also be sinister or seedy or just plain nutty.
 He has the kind of piercing stare which lifts enamel off saucepans."

 Honours

-Pleasence was appointed an Officer of the Most Excellent Order of the British Empire for his services to the acting profession by Queen Elizabeth II in 1994.
+Pleasence was appointed an Officer of the Order of the British Empire for his services to the acting profession by Queen Elizabeth II in 1994.

 Personal life

-Pleasence married four times and had five daughters from his first three marriages.
-He had Angela and Jean with Miriam Raymond (m.
-1941–1958); Lucy and Polly with Josephine Martin Crombie (m.
-1959–1970); and Miranda with Meira Shore (m.
-1970–1988).
+Pleasence married four times and had five daughters from his first three marriages, including Angela.
 His last marriage was to Linda Kentwood (m.
 1988–1995; his death).

 In the late 1970s, he lived near the eastern side of Kew Bridge.
-In the early 1960s his brother Ralph was stationmaster at Smeeth Road railway station.
-Ralph had retired to Lincoln in the 1970s.

 He lived in the south of France for a number of years, up until his death.